 In addition to flexible scheduling, we offer a wide range of online classes and convenient access to courses from other departments and NYU schools.
 Since you won’t be locked into one mode of studying or rigid time constraints, you’ll be able to balance work, while you work toward a career.

-NYU-Poly graduate programs will put you in an elite group of industry leaders, providing the necessary tools to transform your career goals into measurable progress.
+The NYU Polytechnic School of Engineering graduate programs will put you in an elite group of industry leaders, providing the necessary tools to transform your career goals into measurable progress.
 Earning an advanced degree or certificate increases your demand in rapidly growing job markets.

 Because we’re part of NYU, you will enjoy access to the vast resources of a global system.
 Our dynamic environment enhances networking opportunities with industry mentors, keeping you in touch with emerging technologies, trends and best practices.

-Our Master’s and Doctorate programs are built on fundamental curricula that constantly evolve to incorporate the latest technology, ensuring that you will lead in your field of study or professional practice.
+Our master’s and doctorate programs are built on fundamental curricula that constantly evolve to incorporate the latest technology, ensuring that you will lead in your field of study or professional practice.
 We also offer several master’s degree programs in an "executive format" where students take all required courses together on evenings and weekends.
 Many courses are offered online.
 In addition, students may take up to three courses before formally matriculating in a degree or certificate program.

 This computer science course introduces Information Systems Security, covering such topics as cryptography, capability and access control mechanisms, authentication models, security models and related topics.Learn More